Subtlemon/ChalkChain/README.md

 1. Preflight.
    1. Build React Application first.
-   2. Install flask.
+   2. pip install requirements.
-   `pip install flask`
+   `pip install -r requirements`
 2. cd to server directory.
  `cd server`
-3. Start server.
+3. Start server. (firebase URL is currently hard coded in main.py; change it to your URL)
  `python main.py`
 4. View by visiting localhost:5000 (default) in any browser.